tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 ---

+### Class Slides and Time Tracker

+* The slides for this lesson can be viewed on Google Drive here: [15.3 Lesson Slides](https://docs.google.com/presentation/d/1yeWRG2_4t9vo1DcBdS5r-3Wvd2B0Jua9IPUNbJDV3t0/edit?usp=sharing).

+* To add the slides to the student-facing repository, download the slides as a PDF by navigating to file, selecting "Download as," and then choosing "PDF document."
+Then, add the PDF file to your class repository along with other necessary files.
+You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).

+* **Note:** Editing access is not available for this document.
+If you wish to modify the slides, create a copy by navigating to file and selecting "Make a copy...".

+* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

+### Sample Class Video (Highly Recommended)

+* To watch an example class lecture, go here: [15.3 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=a79f7419-2a51-4bc6-aa09-ab1c00f77a4b&query=CU-NYC-FIN-PT-08-2019-U-C) Note that this video may not reflect the most recent lesson plan.

+---

 ### 1. Instructor Do: Random Forest Trading (15 min)

 In this activity, students will learn how to generate a set of trading signals derived from raw BTC/USD data that will be used as features to train a Random Forest machine learning model that will autonomously make predictions and corresponding trades.